Part of the Coworking Software Guide

 Access control: the switching complication

 The biggest technical barrier to switching from Nexudus is often access control integration.
-If your space uses smart locks, NFC readers, or access control systems that are configured through Nexudus, switching platforms means reconfiguring the access control connection.
+Your smart locks, NFC readers or access system may be set up through Nexudus.
+A change of platform then means setting up that connection again.
 Before committing to any alternative, verify that your specific hardware (Kisi, Salto, Clay, Paxton, or others) is supported by the new platform.

 Spacebring offers native access control (built into the platform rather than relying on third-party integration), which can simplify the technology stack.
 Archie and OfficeRnD support major access providers.
 Cobot and Optix have more limited options.
 OhMyDesk does not support access control integration.